 - Check out the new tutorial on using the Sigfox Sens'it Discovery V3 device with this integration and learning how to encode and decode its binary data and configuration payloads, as well as store the data in real time in BigQuery.

-- Learn more about Big data analytics on GCP, to turn your IoT data into actionable insights.
+- Learn more about Big data analytics on Google Cloud, to turn your IoT data into actionable insights.

 - Try out other GCP features for yourself.
 Have a look at our tutorials.